 Unless you permanently live on a tropical island somewhere, stress is an everyday occurrence for most of us.
 Sometimes it comes from small irritants, like, dealing with "rush hour" traffic, trying to manuever through a "phone tree" that seems to lead nowhere, the toliet overflowing, or hearing your kids argue in the back seat while you take them to another one of their activities.
 Sometimes stress comes from recurring experiences, such as, deadlines at work, the bills that need to be paid, or the daily chores of taking care of a home and family.
-And sometimes stress sends shock waves through your life, such as, dealing with the aftermath of a car accident, a diagnosis of cancer, a job lay-off, having your identity stolen, or being with a loved one in Hospice.
+And sometimes stress sends shock waves through your life through something catastrophic, such as, dealing with the aftermath of a car accident, a diagnosis of cancer, a job lay-off, having your identity stolen, or being with a loved one in Hospice.

 Life truly is difficult sometimes, and when you consider the fact that we are bombarded with new information every day through the internet, TV, and social media, and that others have immediate access to us at all hours of the day and night via email, text, and cell phones, it is not surprising that we feel stressed.
 How many times have you said, "I really need a vacation?"
 Taking a one-week vacation can do wonders for your sense of well-being that week, but have you noticed how quickly you slide right back into that stressed lifestyle when you return from your break?